 This luncheon workshop is 11 a.m.-1 p.m.
-(Central time) Thursday, January 31, 2019 at Bethlehem United Church of Christ in Evansville.
+(Central time) Thursday, January 31, 2019 at the Center for Congregations office in Evansville.
 The cost is $10 per person.
 This fee includes conversation, lunch and workshop materials.
 The workshop is limited to Indiana congregations.

 How can you maximize your learning in this workshop and others?
 Check out this Center for Congregations article, "Getting the Most from an Education Event."